 In the past month, investors have witnessed a downward trend in fresh estimates.

-At this time, United Technologies has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, United Technologies has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, United Technologies has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Notably, United Technologies has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report